bixycler/UniinfoNotes/pages/Brainstorm.md

 		- double cone of light & view
 		- 0 & ∞ in Riemann circle
 		- first diagram of Uniinfo
-	- Internal form (substance) = external form (appearance) collapsed:: true
-		- external to a content form = internal to its container
 	- 2 characteristics of the form are equivalent. collapsed:: true
 		- The wholeness (the roundness) -> there's a center point in each circle, even invisible, common (shared) to all parts (arrows) of that circle -> the common